shaliulab/idtrackerai/README.md

     conda: command not found

-miniconda is not installed in your computer.
+miniconda is not installed in your system.
 Follow the next instructions to install it.

 Using the terminal, download the miniconda installation file